 - For any services that are to be rendered in a residential treatment center (RTC), please call (800) 995-2800 before services are rendered.
-Services in a RTC are a covered benefit, when medically necessary, for members who are enrolled and actively participating in the care management program at Blue Shield.
-A case manager will be able to assist you and the member to develop a plan that meets the member's needs. - For Mental Health and Substance Use Disorder Inpatient Hospitalizations call (800) 633-4581.
+Services in a RTC are a covered benefit, when medically necessary, for members who are enrolled.
+A case manager will be able to assist you and the member to develop a plan that meets the member's needs. - For mental health and substance use disorder inpatient hospitalizations call (800) 633-4581.
 If the admission is emergent due to a condition that puts the member's life in danger or could cause serious damage to bodily function, the member, the member's representative, the physician, or the hospital must telephone us within two business days following the day of the emergency admission, even if the member has been discharged from the hospital.
 If we are not telephoned within two business days, a \$500 penalty may apply.